zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 #### `LENGTH` {#length-validations}

 In OQL v2, the argument of [LENGTH](/refguide/oql-expression-syntax/#length-function) function can only be of type String.
-Noth that values of Enumerations are also treated as Strings.
+Note that values of Enumerations are also treated as Strings.
 In OQL v1, there was no such validation, and handling of other types was delegated to the database.

 #### `DATEPART` and `DATEDIFF` {#date-validations}

 In OQL v2, the date arguments of functions [DATEPART](/refguide/oql-expression-syntax/#datepart-function) and [DATEDIFF](/refguide/oql-expression-syntax/#datediff-function) can be only of one of the following types:

-- Date and time
+* Date and time
-- String.
+* String.
 In this case, Runtime will implicitly attempt conversion of the string to a Date and time.
-- One of Numeric types Integer, Long and Decimal.
+* One of Numeric types Integer, Long and Decimal.
 In this case, the value is treated as a Java timestamp.

 ### Subquery Columns Should Have a Name or an Alias